-I am currently CTO of Antidote, a digital health company on a mission.
+I am currently the Founding CTO of Antidote, a digital health company on a mission.
 Our aim is to accelerate the breakthroughs of new treatments by bridging the gap between medical research and the people who need them.
 At Antidote I have teamed with Pablo Gravier, Eze Vidra, Keith Lovell, (amongst others) to help revolutionise medical research by bring it to the masses.

 Previously, I was CTO at State where I sat on the executive team defining strategic direction and defining key business metrics whilst overseeing technology and product development.
 State is an intelligent opinion network that makes use of cutting edge technologies to organise the world’s opinions.
 At State I teamed up with Alex Asseily, founder of Jawbone, and Sir Tim Berners-Lee to create one of the most powerful and innovative Semantic platforms by fusing a rich Topic Graph with powerful Natural Language Processing techniques to power a Social Network.